cybertec-postgresql/pg_squeeze/README.md

 squeeze.worker_role = postgres
 ```

-Next time you start the cluster, two or more workers will be launched for
+Next time you start the cluster, two or more workers (i.e. one `scheduler
+worker` and one or more `squeeze workers`) will be launched for `my_database`
-`my_database` and the same for `your_database`.
-If you take this approach,
+and the same for `your_database`.
+If you take this approach, note that any
-note that any worker will either reject to start or will stop without doing
+worker will either reject to start or will stop without doing any work if
-any work if either:
+either:

 1. The `pg_squeeze` extension does not exist in the database, or